Liquidambar yunnanensis

-Altingia yunnanensis is an evergreen tree species in the small family Altingiaceae within the order Saxifragales.
+Liquidambar yunnanensis is an evergreen tree species in the small family Altingiaceae within the order Saxifragales.
 It is native to Southwest China (Yunnan) and Vietnam.

 Description

 Vegetative characteristics

 The evergreen tree reaches a height of (3–)15–30 m.
 The young branches are sparsely pubescent and later become glabrous; older branches are gray-brown to gray, striped, and covered with lenticels.
 The bud scales are narrow-ovate.
 The phyllotaxis of the leaves is spiral, and they have a thick, (1–)1.5–2 cm long, glabrous petiole.
 The stipules are linear to filiform and 2–5 mm long.
 They are caducous, leaving small scars.
 The simple, undivided, pinnate leaf blade is elongated-ovate or elongated-elliptical, 6–15 cm long and 3–7 cm wide.
 It usually has a wedge-shaped, sometimes almost rounded base, and a pointed to acuminate apex.
 The blade is leathery, pale-colored on the underside, and glabrous.
 It has 6–9 pairs of both adaxial and abaxial lateral veins.
 The leaf margin is serrate to dentate almost to the base.